obsidianmd/obsidian-help/en/Obsidian Web Clipper/Troubleshoot Web Clipper.md

 1. Make sure the [[Obsidian URI]] protocol [[Obsidian URI#Register Obsidian URI|is registered]].
 2. If you are using Flatpak consider trying an [officially supported Obsidian version](https://obsidian.md/download) — Flatpak apps have stricter sandboxing which may not allow data to be passed between your browser and Obsidian via the clipboard.
+3. Make sure that Obsidian has the permissions to read the clipboard.
+If you use Wayland, your configuration may affect permissions for clipboard access.
-3. Try switching to **Legacy mode** in Web Clipper → General settings.
+4. Try switching to **Legacy mode** in Web Clipper → General settings.
 This will bypass the clipboard and save content directly via URI.
-Note that this may limit the number of characters that can be clipped depending on your browser and Linux distribution.
+Note that this will limit the number of characters that can be clipped depending on your browser and Linux distribution.

 ### Some content is missing